Geometries of Culture with Helen Smith

 Blue Highway was recently presented at the Art Collective WA Art Gallery in May 2018.
 Here she speaks with Out Front Curator Marielle Soni.

 MS: Can you describe your early days as an artist in WA?
-Were there people who
+Were there people who influenced you?

 HS: I graduated from Curtin University with honours in 2000 and subsequently showed work with Goddard de Fiddes Gallery, a prominent Gallery in Perth at the time that represented both national and international artists of note.
 I have a tremendous admiration for, and soon forged friendships with many of these artists through working together on projects with the Australian Centre for Concrete Art (AC4CA).